-The proposed mountain bike park and connector trails, could result in additional use of the Tahoe Rim Trail and Van Sickle Connector Trail in the vicinity of Heavenly Mountain Resort.
+The proposed mountain bike park and connector trails, eould_would_result in additional use of the Tahoe Rim Trail and Van Sickle Connector Trail in the vicinity of Heavenly Mountain Resort.
 Increased use on these trails could result in user conflicts and other impacts to the existing recreational experience.
 However, any additional use of the Tahoe Rim Trail and/or Van Sickle Connector Trail resulting from the proposed projects would be consistent with the intended use and management of these trails and is not anticipated to degrade the recreational experience.

-Additionally, the recreational experience on these trails would be monitored as proposed in Chapter 2 (Section 2.3.5), and if a reduction in the quality of the experience or degradation of the facility were observed, improvements would be required.
+Additionally, the recreational experience on these trails would be monitored as proposed in Chapter 2 (Section 2.3.5), and if a reduction in the quality of the experience or degradation of the facility were observed, improvements would be required as outlined in the Trail Partnership Action Plan.